Nonreciprocal flow of fluctuations, populations and correlations between doubly coupled bosonic modes: Doubly coupled bosonic modes

-We first observe that the equations of motion for the quadratures $X_{b}$ and $Y_{a}$ are decoupled from the equations of motion for $X_{a}$ and $Y_{b}$.
-Further, inside each pair of equations, quadratures are coupled to each other in an asymmetric manner that the $X$ quadratures are coupled to $Y$ quadratures with strength $(g-\lambda)$, whereas $Y$ quadratures are coupled to $X$ with strength $(g+\lambda)$.
+We first observe that inside each pair of equations, quadratures are coupled to each other in an asymmetric manner that the $X$ quadratures are coupled to $Y$ quadratures with strength $(g-\lambda)$, whereas $Y$ quadratures are coupled to $X$ with strength $(g+\lambda)$.
 For $g = \lambda$ we have complete coupling asymmetry that the evolution of the $X$ quadratures is decoupled from the evolution of the $Y$ quadratures.
 In this case there is a unidirectional coupling between the quadratures.
 Thus, we expect chiral propagation of fluctuations and correlations from $Y$ quadratures to $X$ quadratures of the other mode.

 The dynamics of the quadrature operators is influenced by the quantum noise operators $X_{i}^{\rm in}$ and $Y_{i}^{\rm in}$ of the input modes to which the modes $a$ and $b$ are coupled.
 They obey Gaussian statistics and are delta correlated in time.
-We assume that the input noise operators represent two independent reservoirs which are in general in broadband squeezed vacuum states whose the properties are characterised by the correlation functions
+We assume that the input noise operators represent two independent reservoirs which could be in squeezed vacuum states.
+Typical sources of a squeezed vacuum field are degenerate parametric oscillators (DPO) operating below threshold, whose the fields filling the input modes results in the input correlation functions~\cite{dw83,cg84,lk87,zz90,df99,gz00}